natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.D.450B%20Barougan.md

 * 13.5 mm Steel plate in the nose.
 * 13.5 mm Steel plates behind pilot.

+The Barougan is a relatively survivable aircraft compared to many early jet fighters.
+It only has a single engine, this makes it fairly small target compared to many other jets like the MiG-9 and F3D-1.
+However, it won't survive a direct hit from high calibre cannons, and its vertical control surfaces are especially vulnerable in fights by going over the entire top of the aircraft.
+All the fuel tanks are self-sealing, and it also has a reinforced landing gear compared to the Ouragan.

 === Modifications and economy ===
 {{Specs-Economy}}

+The most important upgrades for the Barougan are in the flight performance area, since the standard ammo belts are decent, it's important going for Compressor, Fuselage, Engine and G Suit upgrades, if you plan to use the Barougan for ground attacks, research the Matra SNEB rockets and the 1000lb bombs.

 == Armaments ==
 {{Specs-Avia-Armaments}}